inspirehep/author.xml/README.md

 <a name="fillinauthorxml"></a>
 ## Filling in author.xml file
-The author.xml file has been designed for collaborations with more than 10 authors.
-An updated author.xml file should be included with each submission to arXiv.
+An updated author.xml file should be included with each submission to [arXiv.org](https://arxiv.org/).
 The collaboration’s author.xml file should be filled in according to the descriptions of the template items listed below.

 <a name="template"></a>
 ### Template author.xml